bradleyombachi/4600P2/README.md

 ## Description

-The functions I implemented are the bash commands "ls", "pwd", "mkdir", "echo" and "fm".
+The functions I implemented are the bash commands "ls", "pwd", "mkdir", "echo" and "rm".

 ## How to Run